 Sprint Nextel Corp.
-(S) officers and directors were sued by a Louisiana pension fund after New York’s attorney general accused the third-largest U.S. wireless carrier of deliberately failing to pay sales taxes.
+(S:US) officers and directors were sued by a Louisiana pension fund after New York’s attorney general accused the third-largest U.S. wireless carrier of deliberately failing to pay sales taxes.

 Sprint officials, including Chief Executive Officer Daniel Hesse, failed to properly oversee the company and subjected it to liability, according to a complaint filed yesterday in New York state court by the Louisiana Municipal Police Employees’ Retirement System, a Sprint shareholder.